markoravnice25/GA-Project-4-Footballer-Database/README.md

 ## Key learnings:

 * Using Python and Django for the first time
-* Desigining relationships on Back-End
+* Designing relationships on Back-End

 ## Challenges: